 Practicum gives students the invaluable opportunity to engage in social work practice in a supportive learning environment.
 Social work faculty partner with Agency Field Instructors (practicum supervisors) to support students in their development as professional social workers.

 - Integrate classroom experience with practice

 - Develop professional self-awareness and accountability

 - Exercise ethical decision making in the context of social work values.

 Bachelor students majoring in social work spend 450 hours working directly in the field – an average of 15 hour/week over two semesters.
 Proactive planning ensures students get the most out of their field experience.
-The BSW Practicum Manual provides the essential information and forms.
+The Practicum Manual provides the essential information and forms.
 Students can bring any questions or concerns about the process to the Director of Field Education (Kate Chapin).